Hawker Siddeley P.1127: Origins

 Throughout the development, Camm heavily emphasised the importance of the design's simplicity, observing that "Sophistication means complication, then in turn escalation, cancellation, and finally ruination".
-In 1958, the design centered around a single Pegasus engine capable of generating 13,000 lbf of thrust; when fully equipped, the aircraft was to weight slightly less than the maximum thrust, thereby allowing vertical takeoffs to be performed under all nominal conditions.
+In 1958, the design centred around a single Pegasus engine capable of generating 13,000 lbf of thrust; when fully equipped, the aircraft was to weigh slightly less than the maximum thrust, thereby allowing vertical take-offs to be performed under all nominal conditions.
 During late 1958, the rapid progress of the P.1127 project had been noticed by technical advisors at NATO, who began promoting the acceleration of the aircraft's development and that member nations should skip over the next generation of support fighters in favour of the emergent P.1127 instead.
 In Britain, support for the program was also growing within the British Air Staff, from January 1959 onwards, rumours of a pair of P.1127 prototypes being ordered by the Ministry of Supply alongside those of an Air Ministry specification being drafted around the project frequently echoed.

 As the P.1127 had been developed at a time of deep UK defense cuts, Hawker had to seek commercial funding, and significant engine development funding came from the U.S. Research assistance was also provided by the U.S., including a series of wind tunnel tests conducted by NASA's Langley Research Center using sub-scale models, which demonstrated acceptable flight characteristics.
 Hawker test pilot Hugh Merewether went to the U.S. at NASA's request to fly the Bell X-14.
 In March 1959, the company's board of directors (Hawker Siddeley then) decided to privately fund two P.1127 prototypes.

 In February 1959, Hawker had completed practically all of the design work and thus passed the entirety of its manufacturing design work to the company's Experimental Design Office at Kingston, London.
 In April 1959, the Ministry of Supply formally issued a contract for the completion of a pair of P.1127 prototypes.
 However, there were critics amongst the Air Staff of the project, typically disliking the P.1127 for its subsonic speeds, favouring supersonic-capable aircraft instead; Mason attributes this as having caused considerable delay in the issuing of a contract to Hawker.
 On 23 July 1959, Hawker authorised the application of maximum effort to complete the development of the P.1127.